A House Full of Guests

 A Biltmore house party or special occasion might include any number of visitors who had arrived at different times.
 As author Edith Wharton noted in a letter written just after a 1905 Christmas celebration:

-The party of which she speaks included not only house guests, but also the families who lived and worked on the estate—a Vanderbilt Christmas tradition that continues today.
+The party of which she speaks included not only house guests, but also the families who lived and worked on the estate—an annual Vanderbilt Christmas tradition that continues today.